helloRenan/dice-game/README.md

 ## 🔗 License

-This project is open source and available under the `MIT License`.
+This project is open source and available under the [MIT License](LICENSE).

 ---